purduesigbots/pros-docs/v5/releases/cli3.1.4.rst

 Notes:
 ~~~~~~

-- if Homebrew complains about some files existing when trying to install the toolchain (gcc-arm-embedded), run rm -f /usr/local/bin/arm-none-eabi-* to clear the old files out
 - if you already have the PROS CLI installed, or if Homebrew complains about some files existing when trying to install the CLI, you'll want to uninstall it first
 - if you installed using pip, you can run pip3 uninstall pros-cli-v5
 - if you installed using the .app bundle, you can move that bundle to the trash folder, and then run rm -f /usr/local/bin/prosv5 to clear out the old file